sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 ## Other Nodes

-- **FlipStreamSetUpdateAndReload**: Updates parameters and reloads pages after a delay.
+- **FlipStreamRunOnce**: Updates parameters, reloads pages, and run the current workflow once.
 - **FlipStreamSetMessage**: Sets a message for the message box at the bottom of the center panel.
+- **FlipStreamAnd(experimental)**: Multiple inputs AND operation node.
+- **FlipStreamOr(experimental)**: Multiple inputs OR operation node.
+- **FlipStreamSetState**: A node for setting internal state.
+- **FlipStreamGetState**: A node for getting internal state.
 - **FlipStreamSetParam**: A node for setting parameters.
 However, it needs a reload to update the value in the viewer UI.
 - **FlipStreamGetParam**: A node for getting parameters. 'lora' is a prepared parameter that contains text at the Lora input.
 Some prompts can contain '{lora}' and FlipStreamTextReplace can help find '{lora}' and replace it with the output of the get param node of 'lora'. 'b64dec' is true for 'lora' and other 'FlipStreamTextBox' parameters, because these multiline parameters are internally base64 encoded.
+- **FlipStreamGet(experimental)**: A node for getting internal state and parameters with independent node cache.
 - **FlipStreamGetFrame**: A node for get image from frame buffer.
 It can be use with FlipStreamButton - Capture button to get captured image.
 - **FlipStreamGetPreviewRoi**: A node for obtaining the preview ROI (Region of Interest) selection.
 - **FlipStreamImageSize**: A node for getting image size.
 - **FlipStreamTextReplace**: A node for replacing text.
 It will output the result of `text.replace(find, replace.format(value))`.
 - **FlipStreamTextConcat**: A node for concatenate text.
 - **FlipStreamScreenGrabber**: A node for grab multiframe screenshots.
+- **FlipStreamVideoInput**: A node for input video frames.
 - **FlipStreamSource**: A node for prepare image or latent source.
 - **FlipStreamSwitchImage**: A node for switching images.
 - **FlipStreamSwitchLatent**: A node for switching latents.
-- **FlipStreamGate**: A node for consolidating input timing to ensure that inputs to the sampler do not occur sequentially.
+- **FlipStreamGate(deprecated)**: A node for consolidating input timing to ensure that inputs to the sampler do not occur sequentially.
 - **FlipStreamRembg**: A node for remove background.
 It depends on ComfyUI-Inspyrenet-Rembg.
-- **FlipStreamSegMask**: A node for segmentation masks.
-The target can contain multiple words separated by commas for segmentation.
-It will use the 'microsoft/Florence-2-large' model, which you can download using the DownloadAndLoadFlorence2Model node of ComfyUI-Florence2.
-Segmentation sometimes fails, so you may need to try some other random seeds.
+- **FlipStreamSegMask(deprecated)**: Currently cannot use, so please use original node ComfyUI-Florence2.
 - **FlipStreamChat**: Loads an LLM (Large Language Model) and obtains chat responses.
 It only supports *.gguf files in the models/LLM folder and uses llama-cpp-python.
 The output format can be customized using the response_format parameter, which supports [JSON Schema](https://llama-cpp-python.readthedocs.io/en/latest/#json-schema-mode) for structured responses.
 - **FlipStreamParseJson**: Extracts values for multiple keys from a JSON string and joins them using a specified delimiter.
+- **FlipStreamChatJson**: Mix and simplified FlipStreamChat and FlipStreamParseJson using auto generated json scheme.
 - **FlipStreamBatchPrompt**: A node for simple batch prompting.
 Use the following format for the input prompt of this node.
 The 'pre text' and 'append text' sections apply to all frames.
 The separator `----` should consist of four hyphens, and each line of 'frame text' applies evenly to the number of frames specified in 'frames'.
 For example, if 'frames' is 8 and there are 2 'frame text' lines, they will be applied starting from frames 0 and 4.
 ```
 pre text,